Bestowing the gift of life is not limited to able-bodied women. How can those with physical limitations overcome the challenges?

 Successful Wheelchair or Amputee Pregnancy

 Childbirth is a beautiful life experience.
 This tiny new human will take more than 7,300,000 breaths per year for many decades.
 But the child’s first breath brings so much pleasure.
-At the first sight of this bundle of joy, all the months of physical challenges, and the pain of labor, drains from the mother’s body along with the placenta.
+At the first sight of this bundle of joy, all the months of physical challenges, and the pain of labor, drain from the mother’s body along with the placenta.

 As the infant bonds with mommy, her role shifts to accommodate caring for the child’s every need.
 With sleepless nights, this involves everything from feeding and dressing to cleaning and changing diapers.
 The stamina for such increases to new heights when the mother has a physical disability.

 Yes, women who are wheelchair bound and those with missing limbs are not asexual; they get pregnant and give birth.
-Nearly 61 million Americans, or a quarter of the U.S. population have a disability.
+Nearly 61 million Americans, or a quarter of the U.S. population, have a disability.
 Thus, an estimated 10–12% of women of childbearing age have a disability.
 [1]

 Recognizing the challenges of an able-bodied mother, some consider it irresponsible for a handicapped woman to give birth.
 Yet, many women with disabilities are having children with great success.
 How do they overcome the many challenges?